nas5w/typeofnan-javascript-quizzes/content/questions/object-properties/index.md

 There are many ways to find out if a property exists in an object.

 One of the ways is the `in` operator.
 However, the problem with `in` operator is that it checks all properties in the prototype chain, even if they are non-enumerable.
-That is why it returns `true` for `console.log('b' in obj3)`, and also returns `true` for `console.log('constructor' ib obj3)`.
-Furthermore, it also returns `true` for even those properties that have been explicitly set to `undefined` (like property `d` above).
+That is why it returns `true` for `console.log('b' in obj3)`, and also returns `true` for `console.log('constructor' in obj3)`.
+Furthermore, it also returns `true` for even those properties that have been explicitly set to `undefined` (like the property `d` above).
 Read more about the `in` operator [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/in).

 To check only those properties that are found in an object (and not on its prototype chain), we use the method `Object.prototype.hasOwnProperty(propertyName)`.
 [Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwnProperty).